 Initially, Love Circular was just Zaire and a small team of instructors.
 There was no money to hire initial positions in operations to help things run more smoothly, or marketers to help get the word out.
 Capital was the missing piece for growth—and it was hard to come by.

 “The main challenge [around funding] initially was the fact that we were a bootcamp,” Zaire says.
 “Logistically, bootcamps don’t scale the same way software companies do.”

 That meant Love Circular needed to find new ways to access capital.
 Zaire says securing bank loans was “really difficult” and applying for grants was too time-consuming.
 It seemed like the bootcamp model was hard to scale with traditional financing.

 The solution: Financing based on the health of the business

 “I reached out to [my Pipe revenue manager] Scott to really understand how the platform worked,” Zaire says.
-And with a click of a button, “I saw the money in the bank account in the next day.”
+And with a click of a button, “I saw the money in the bank account the next day.”
 Ever since, Love Circular has been charting a course to a brighter future and regularly using Pipe as a working capital partner to finance growth and operations.